 Couples who share cooking responsibilities report less resentment, more connection, and more enjoyment around food.
 It makes sense — when cooking is a shared activity rather than one person’s obligation, it stops feeling like a chore and starts feeling like something you do together.

-And here's the thing nobody tells you: cooking together gets better with practice.
+And here’s the thing nobody tells you: cooking together gets better with practice.
 You develop a rhythm.
-You learn each other's kitchen habits.
+You learn each other’s kitchen habits.
 You start anticipating what the other person needs.
-It's like a dance, except at the end you get to eat pasta (which is better than any dance).
+It’s like a dance, except at the end you get to eat pasta.

 For the full picture, read our complete guide to meal planning for couples.
 Want to turn cooking together into a proper event?
 Try one of our date night meal plans designed for couples in the kitchen.